charud/depo/README.md

 Depo
 ====
-A shellscript for deploying node.js applications to a remote server using ssh, git and virtualhosts.
+A shell script for deploying node.js applications to a remote server using ssh, git and virtualhosts.

 Sample usage
 ------------